Learn PHP: a PHP tutorial

 ?>

-Generally speaking, the if construct checks whether or not the value of a variable corresponds to the value defined in the condition.
-This control structure is normally carried out using comparison operators.
+Usually, the if construct checks whether the value of a variable corresponds to what was defined in the condition.
+This control structure is usually realized on the basis of comparison operators.

 Comparison operators

-Comparison operators are used to formulate conditions.
-They assess two arguments in a logical relationship that can be evaluated as TRUE or FALSE.
-If comparison operators are used in a PHP control structure, they’re applied to two variables in the expression of an if construct:
+Comparison operators are used in formulating conditions to put two arguments into a logical relationship that can be evaluated as true (TRUE) or false (FALSE).
+When comparison operators are used in PHP control structures, they’re applied to two variables in the expression of an if construct:

 if ($a == $b)